2023 IBSC Annual Conference

 Come to the IBSC Annual Conference Prepared

 - Register.
-If you have not already, please register for the conference.
+If you have not done so already, please register for the conference.
 All workshop presenters are required to register in advance, even if you only plan to attend and present.

-- Send Your presentation materials to IBSC.
+- Send your presentation materials to IBSC to post on the website.
 This ensures attendees can access and download all materials before, during, and after the conference.
-Email your materials to us at IBSC@theibsc.org and include the subject line "22AC website materials."
-In the body of the note, include the name and workshop block of your workshop.
-Important notes to follow to have your presentation uploaded:
+Email your materials to IBSC@theibsc.org with the subject line "23AC website materials."
+In the body of the email, include the name and workshop block of your workshop.
+Remember:

 - Files may not exceed 1 MB.

 - Files must be submitted in PDF format.